Skip to main content

 TL:DR:

-Sugary drinks might up your risk for oral cavity cancer (so says relative risk but it still probably won't kill you (so says absolute risk).
+Sugary drinks might up your risk for oral cavity cancer (so says relative risk) but probably won't be the thing that kills you (so says absolute risk).

 In depth: